 Traditional philosophy was theoretical and abstract and not concerned with the individual as such.
-According to Jaspers, the most characteristic symptom of the philosophy of what he considers to be the multifariously named traditional philosophical schools is that most of their exponents knew nothing of Kierkegaard.92 However, all this changed with the advent of the new 'existence-philosophy' which concentrated on the individual and his concerns in a world that appeared indifferent if not hostile to his very existence.
+According to Jaspers, the most characteristic symptom of the philosophy of what he considers to be the multifariously named traditional philosophical schools is that most of their exponents knew nothing of Kierkegaard.
+However, all this changed with the advent of the new 'existence-philosophy' which concentrated on the individual and his concerns in a world that appeared indifferent if not hostile to his very existence.
 Existentialist thinkers aimed to lay down a road map for the individual, a guide to how best to lead his life and to overcome all the obstacles to a fuller existence.
 As Jaspers points out when referring to Kierkegaard,

-He cannot show his contemporaries what they ought to do, but can make them feel that they are on the wrong road.93
+He cannot show his contemporaries what they ought to do, but can make them feel that they are on the wrong road. $^{93}$

 All the existentialists accepted the distinction between authentic and inauthentic modes of existence as one dividing men at the root of their very being and as manifesting itself at every level of their concrete existence.
 Kierkegaard was the first to offer an in-depth analysis of the subject and was eminently qualified for the task as he was writing from first-hand experience.
-He saw his early life as typifying inauthentic existence.94 Kierkegaard referred to this way of life as the 'aesthetic', one characterized by its frivolous nature and its avoid-ance of commitment to any long-term purpose.95 It involves no decisive choices and is committed only to the pleasure of the moment.
-Such a life lacks structure and continuity.
-The world is revealed to the individual as a vast array of passing objects or events.
-And yet he has no ultimate contentment in this way of life and consequently becomes unsettled and full of anxiety.
+He saw his early life as typifying inauthentic existence.
+He saw his early life as t

-92 Jaspers, Man in the Modern Age, p.141.
+&lt;sup>92 Jaspers, Man in the Modern Age, p.141.

-93 Jaspers, Man in the Modern Age, p.
+&lt;sup>93 Jaspers, Man in the Modern Age, p.
 20.